nickhuber/ublock-origin-lists/README.md

 ## Advertising

-Maybe some companies like to think of this as showing a new feature or recent chagne but I see it as an advertisement like any other.
-The list [feature-advertisements.txt](feature-advertisements.txt) tries to remove all of these annoying notifications from applications.
+Maybe some companies like to think of this as showing a new feature, product or recent change but I see it as an advertisement like any other.
+The list [advertisements.txt](advertisements.txt) tries to remove all of these annoying notifications from applications.
 These are a little harder to find because sometimes they only show 1 time and sometimes you can't see them until you've been using the product for a while to have a new feature released that the company wants to promote.

 ## License